-President Donald Trump’s administration has formally requested that the Supreme Court decide whether he has authority to institute sweeping global tariffs within the context of the 1977 International Emergency Economic Powers Act.
-The request comes with a preference: the quicker the better.
+On September 9, the Supreme Court approved President Trump’s request for a speedy review to decide whether he has authority to institute sweeping global tariffs within the context of the 1977 International Emergency Economic Powers Act.

 - The tariffs were kept in place until mid-October, however, as the ruling anticipated an appeal to the Supreme Court.

-- Sure enough, in response, the solicitor general has asked the Supreme Court in a petition to decide by September 10 whether it will grant a review of the August 29 ruling.
+- Sure enough, in response, the solicitor general asked the Supreme Court in a petition to decide by September 10 whether it will grant a review of the August 29 ruling, which it has not agreed to do, expiedantly.

 The most recent ruling only prolonged the uncertainty that has become typical of 2025 for businesses navigating the tariff roller coaster as it affects supplying chain pricing.
 However, the Supreme Court represents the highest court in the nation, so a final ruling and possible resolution could be on the horizon.